djkeu/web_apps/index.md

 Consider an app that helps people plan their meals throughout the week.
 Make a new folder called meal_planner, and start a new Django project inside this folder.
 Then make a new app called meal_plans.
 Make a simple home page for this project.

 ## 18-6.
 Pizzeria Home Page:
-ToDo: KeuDesk: Add a home page to the Pizzeria project you started in Exercise 18-4 (page 394).
+Add a home page to the Pizzeria project you started in Exercise 18-4 (page 394).

 # Building additional pages, p.398